-(1) Understand the specific nature of the inhibition and attention deficits in ADHD
+(1) Analyze the specific nature of the inhibition and attention deficits in ADHD

 (2) Review research findings on children and adults with high sluggish cognitive tempo vs. ADHD

-(3) Understand how childhood ADHD adversely affects various health outcomes
+(3) Discuss how childhood ADHD adversely affects various health outcomes

 (4) Improve knowledge of issues involved in selecting medications for the management of individuals with ADHD